 We checked into our hotel first thing in the morning then immediately headed out to explore.
 Through some pretty basic research we found the city offers complimentary City Tours at 10h00 and 15h00 daily.
 We hit the first tour and had about 20 people on the tour with us.
 We were the only Americans in our group.

 The tour itself was good, especially considering it was a free tour.
-We kept up a good pace and the tour had a nice mix of history, local anecdotes and geology (Arequipa is surrounded by active volcanoes).
+The fast paced tour had a nice mix of history, local anecdotes and geology (Arequipa is surrounded by active volcanoes).
 The tour ended at a rooftop bar, where we all had a final toast of a Pisco Sour.
 I’m sure there are better tours of the area, but I thought these guys did a great job.
 You can find more details by visiting FreeTour.com.

 We spent the rest of our arrival day and the next wandering the city.
 We spent a couple hours touring (both self guided and with the help of a complimentary English speaking guide) the old Santa Catalina Monastery, which was built in 1579.
 The space was beautiful and I learned so much about the 16th and 17th Century Clergy.
 Little did I know that the for many families it was expected that one of your children would enter the clergy either as a priest or a nun.
 To enter this prestigious convent, the family had to pay a substantial sum, but you could also have your servants help out (cook, clean, etc for you).
 I guess being shipped off 10,000 kilometers (6,000 miles) and likely never to see your family again is pretty rough, but bringing along your own servant should make it a little more bearable.